 The authors of the Body Results site have published an excellent book geared specifically to the outdoor sports enthusiast called appropriately” The Outdoor Athlete.”
 If you are truly serious about training for getting in great shape for backpacking Grand Canyon, preparing for a marathon, cross country skiing, rock climbing, paddling, or mountain biking, this truly is an amazing resource!
 The Outdoor Athlete focuses on strenthening the muscles and working on the balance needed for your specific activity while still providing a balanced workout.
 I have never seen this type of detail given to outdoor activities and cannot overstate how valuable the training advice given in this book is.
 Highly recommended!

 Sally wisely cautions people that if they use weights (like a weighted pack), be sure to keep the BPM of the music less than 120 and strictly limit any complicated choreography like hop-turns, etc…that will put a lot of stress on their knees if done with weight.
 This can’t be stressed enough; you want to help prepare your knees, not destroy them!

 As with any exercise regimen, check with your doctor first to make sure it’s appropriate for you.
-And be smart; don’t try too much at one time.
-Work up to it gradually-but keep at it.
+Be smart; don’t try too much at one time.
+Work up to it gradually—but keep at it.
 I’m sure most people have started an exercise program but bit off more than they could chew at first, making you too sore to keep it up.
-Then the program is abandoned.
+The program is then abandoned.
 Don’t get yourself into this rut.
 Your muscles will thank you on your hike!